-Ruth Montgomery is a professional musician, teacher, workshop facilitator and visual artist.
-As a classical trained musician with a passion for modern works, she also explores art, Sign Language, and visual media within the Deaf Community and features them in her current project titled Audiovisability 2016/2017.
-Audiovisability is funded by Arts Council England, supported by Decibel’s Year of Sound.
+Ruth Montgomery is a professional musician, teacher, workshop facilitator and visionary artist.
+As a classical trained musician with a passion for modern works, she also explores art, sign language, and visual media within the Deaf Community and features them in her current project titled Audiovisability.
+As a result this has led her to secure a place on the Clore Leadership Fellowship programme in 2018 – 2019.
+In March this year Ruth was a winner of the Francesca Hanley inspriation award at the Music and Drama Education evening in Central London for her services to music and Audiovisability projects.

 Music is what she grew up with and studied the flute with Chris Molloy to grade VIII level at Mary Hare Grammar School for the Deaf and continued with her flute and music studies at Trinity College of Music in London and The Royal Welsh College of Music and Drama, Cardiff.